dayseanm04/Hospital-Network-Design-Project/skip/01-Configure-LACP-EtherChannel-ASW-DSW-Links.md

 # 🔗 01 – Configure LACP EtherChannel on Access to Distribution Switches Links

+---

+## Skip this step and complete the following instead:  [Configure Layer 3 EtherChannel for DSWs to Service Switch (ASW ↔ DSW Links)](/implementation-tasks/01-Redundancy/02-Configure-L3-LACP-Etherchannel-Between-DSWs-To-ASWs.md)

+---

 In this task I will configure **LACP EtherChannel** between the **Access Switches (ASWs)** and **Distribution Switches (DSWs)**.